MetriqOrg/go/services/ticker/docs/API.md

 }
 ```
 ## Asset (Currency) Data
-Lists all the valid assets within the Stellar network.
+Lists all the valid assets within the Lantah Network.
 The provided fields are based on the [Currency Documentation of SEP-0001](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md#currency-documentation) and the [Asset fields from Horizon](https://developers.stellar.org/api/resources/assets/).
 ### Response Fields

 * `generated_at`: UNIX timestamp of when data was generated